 Some events do have individual starting times; typically cycle time trials and sportives and some multisport races where you start either individually in a pool or in very small groups.
 Here there is no actual 'gun' time and so only the 'chip' time gets used.

-All the events timed by us are still online and available - just type the event name into the search box on the main page and you'll find them.
+All the events timed by us are still online and available - just type the event name into the search box on the results page and you'll find them.
+There is a filter option to allow you to select the event type which may help narrow the search.

 Sportives are defined as a 'non competitive event'.
 They have to be or they simply would not be allowed to take place on public roads because all sorts of other regulations kick in if you are organising a cycle road race - the main one being that the field has to be a very small number of people!
-And, yes, there are one or two exceptions to this, mainly where the entire route is a closed road.
+And, yes, there are exceptions to this, mainly where the entire route is using closed roads.

 Because of this we follow the traditional method of presenting the times in surname order and no positions are shown.
 However, many organisers will publish an Excel version of the results to allow people to sort times and categories and so it's worth checking directly with them.
 In some cases Results Base will also make this file available for download on the Results page for the event - you'll see an extra tab at the top.